rggr/capella/README.md

 ## Future Plans
 Currently capella is not nearly as configurable as the original StatsD.
-It may never be but support for the most used options will be added on an as-needed basis. capella will continue to add unit tests to increase code coverage and ensure that metrics handling is identical to how StatsD handles them.
-Please open issues to ask questions about adding features.
-We will gladly attend to any questions.
+It may never be but support for the most used options will be added on an as-needed basis. capella will continue to add unit tests to increase code coverage and ensure that metrics handling is identical to StatsD.
+Please open issues to ask questions about adding features or to point out bugs.

 ### Authors
 capella was started by [Garrett](https://github.com/gsquire) and [Ralph](https://github.com/deckarep).